ccsb-scripps/AutoDock-GPU/README.md

 * It targets platforms based on multi-core CPU and GPU accelerators
 * Observed speedups of up to 4x (quad-core CPU) and 56x (GPU) over the original serial AutoDock 4.2 on CPU.

+# Easy Download

+If you are not familiar with Gitlab, the easiest way to download all of OCLADock (source code, prebuilt-binaries for Linux and Windows, sample input data) is to use the Download icon (to the top right of this text) and use a familiar archive format (e.g., .zip) to fetch everything at once.

 # Setup
 ## Requirements
 OCLADock is known to work in the following environments: